ballesterus/UPhO/README.md

 ##Citation

 Ballesteros JA and Hormiga G. 2016.
-A new orthology assessment method for phylogenomic data: Unrooted Phylogenetic Orthology *Molecular Biology and Evolution*, doi: 10.1093/molbev/msw069<url>
+A new orthology assessment method for phylogenomic data: Unrooted Phylogenetic Orthology.
+*Molecular Biology and Evolution*, doi: 10.1093/molbev/msw069<url>